HB Ad Slot

 Additional OMB Guidance

-OMB issued additional guidance noting that any program not implicated by the following Executive Orders is not subject to the funding pause: (1) Protecting the American People Against Invasion (Jan.
+After the release of the OMB memo, OMB issued additional guidance noting that any program not implicated by the following Executive Orders was not subject to the funding pause: (1) Protecting the American People Against Invasion (Jan.
 20, 2025); (2) Reevaluating and Realigning United States Foreign Aid (Jan.
 20, 2025); (3) Putting America First in International Environmental Agreements (Jan.
 20, 2025); (4) Unleashing American Energy (Jan.
 20, 2025); (5) Ending Radical and Wasteful Government DEI Programs and Preferencing (Jan.
 20, 2025); (6) Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government (Jan.
 20, 2025); and (7) Enforcing the Hyde Amendment (Jan.
 24, 2025).
-While reports are due to OMB by February 10, 2025, from each federal agency, OMB will continue to work with federal agencies to determine whether certain federal financial assistance programs are implicated by the above-referenced Executive Orders.
-Thus, funding pause for a particular program could be as short as a day.
-OMB has already approved an undisclosed number of federal financial assistance programs to continue their funding processes even before the pause would have gone into effect.
+OMB also stated its intent to continue working with federal agencies to determine whether certain federal financial assistance programs are implicated by the above-referenced Executive Orders.
+In addition, OMB noted that it had already approved an undisclosed number of federal financial assistance programs to continue their funding processes even before the pause would have gone into effect.

-U.S. District Court Judge AliKhan has issued an administrative stay of the White House’s temporary funding freeze that was set to be effective January 28, 2025.
-However, Judge AliKhan’s administrative stay will expire on February 3, 2025, at 5 PM EST. Judge AliKhan reasoned that the administrative stay was necessary to maintain the status quo while further litigation on the White House’s funding freeze is ongoing.
+On January 28, 2025, prior to OMB’s memo becoming effective, U.S. District Court Judge AliKhan issued an administrative stay of the temporary funding freeze.
+However, Judge AliKhan’s administrative stay was set to expire on February 3, 2025, at 5 PM EST. Judge AliKhan reasoned that the administrative stay was necessary to maintain the status quo while further litigation on the White House’s funding freeze is ongoing.

 Nonprofit and public health organizations had argued that the funding freeze could result in devastating outcomes for people who rely on federal funds and intruded on First Amendment rights by seeking to block funding for groups that engage in DEI programs.
 In response, the U.S. government argued that the organizations failed to show that they needed an immediate halt to the temporary pause on federal financial assistance and that the OMB’s additional guidance alleviated concerns about cutting off essential programs.
 Nonetheless, Judge AliKhan ruled that the temporary pause on federal financial assistance has a “specter of irreparable harm.”